whosonfirst/whosonfirst-www-iamhere/bin/README.md

 ## wof-fileserver

 This is a very simple HTTP file server.
-It is included as a convenience for people who don't want to run
+It is included as a convenience for people who don't want to think about running their own web server.
 For example:

 ```
 $> ./bin/osx/wof-fileserver -port 8001 -path /usr/local/mapzen/whosonfirst-www-iamhere/www/